henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 ### Installation
-Before you get started with Adapt, make sure you [install Node.js](http://nodejs.org/) and [Git](http://git-scm.com/downloads).
+Before you get started with Adapt, you will need to install [Node.js](http://nodejs.org/) and [Git](http://git-scm.com/downloads) if you haven't already done so.

+Windows users may prefer [Git for Windows](https://msysgit.github.io/) or [Github for Windows](http://windows.github.com/).

+OS X 10.9 (Mavericks) users - you should be able to install git simply by trying to run the command 'git' in the Terminal.
+It should recognise what you are trying to do and prompt you to install the XCode Command Line Tools, which include Git.

-All of the components you'll need can be installed with [npm](https://npmjs.org/) which **comes installed with Node.js**
+Once you've got both Git and Node.js installed, the other components you'll need can be installed with the Node Package Manager - AKA [npm](https://npmjs.org/) - which **comes installed with Node.js**

+To install the components, run the following two commands - which can be done via Terminal on OS X or on Windows via whatever command line utility was installed when you installed Git e.g. Git Bash or PoshGit.

+OS X users - you will need to either prefix the commands with 'sudo' - or first give yourself elevated permissions on the /usr/local directory as documented [here](http://foohack.com/2010/08/intro-to-npm/#what_no_sudo)

 ```bash
 $ npm install adapt-cli -g
 $ npm install grunt-cli -g
 ```
-(OS X users - you will need to either prefix the above commands with 'sudo' or first give yourself elevated permissions on the /usr/local directory as documented [here](http://foohack.com/2010/08/intro-to-npm/#what_no_sudo))

 ### Get the Adapt output framework
 #### Overview